envfetch: Fetch environmental data over spatio-temporal geometries

 Value

-An enhanced version of the input sf
+An enhanced version of the input sf collection, x, augmented with the

 extracted environmental data.